-- were living lawfully in the United States on August 22, 1996 and are blind or disabled
+- Were living lawfully in the United States on August 22, 1996 and are blind or disabled;

-- were receiving SSI on August 22, 1996 and are lawfully living in the United States
+- Were receiving SSI on August 22, 1996 and are lawfully living in the United States;

-- were lawfully admitted for permanent residence and have a total of 40 work credits in the U.S.
+- Were lawfully admitted for permanent residence and have a total of 40 work credits in the U.S.

-- an active duty member of the U.S. military
+- An active duty member of the U.S. military;

-- a member of a federally recognized Indian tribe
+- A member of a federally recognized Indian tribe;

-- admitted as an Amerasian immigrant
+- Admitted as an Amerasian immigrant;

-- a Cuban or Haitian entrant under the Refugee Education Assistance Act
+- A Cuban or Haitian entrant under the Refugee Education Assistance Act.

 How do I Earn Work Credits and Prove My Immigration Status for Disability?

 Work credits are a necessary part of a noncitizen's application for Supplemental Security Income.
 Typically, a person can only earn four credits per year based on the amount of money they earn.
 For noncitizens, however, the credits earned by spouses and parents also count toward the 40 credit minimum.
 You need to provide proof of your immigration status when applying for benefits.

 What Are My SSI Benefits, and How Do I Apply for Them?

-Under SSI, you may be able to recieve a number of benefits.
+Under SSI, you may be able to receive a number of benefits.
 Additional benefits, such as Medicaid and Food Stamps, are available for noncitizen recipients of Supplemental Security Income.
 However, there is a time limit for benefits paid to noncitizens.
 In most cases, the Department of Homeland Security will pay benefits for the 7-year time period from when the person was classified as a noncitizen.
 If your benefits are ending, the SSA will contact you.